-I just love the versatility of a cedar chest.
-My favorite use is at the end of a bed to store extra blankets, have a place to sit, or a place for guests to put their luggage.
+Cedar chests are so versatile.
+They are perfect at the end of a bed to store extra blankets, have a place to sit, or a place for guests to put their luggage.
 In an entryway, you can store your hats & mittens plus have a place to sit and put on your shoes.
 They can be used for coffee tables, storing blankets or keepsakes, or even storing ammunition for the avid hunter or gun enthusiast!
-After all, most do have a lock but please be sure to check if it is safe and order a free replacement if not!
-You can read more about ordering replacements here.
-I have another 10-20 uses swimming in my head, but for your sake, I’ll stop here!
+After all, most do have a lock but please be sure to check if it is child safe.
+You can order a free replacement if not!
+Read more about ordering replacements here.

 *Our posts may contain affiliate links.
 If you make a purchase through one of those links, we will receive

 a small commission which helps support our blog.
 Please know, we only share items we use and love!
 Thank you!

 This particular cedar chest was found at a thrift store.
 Aside from some lifting veneer and a missing piece of trim, it was in overall good shape.
 I started by removing the lifting veneer.
 When done, I primed it with my favorite XIM primer and painted with a textured paint.

 Textured paint is a great way to cover up uneven, rough, or damaged surfaces.
 I’ve used textured paint that I really love, but it can be pricey and I had an idea of how I could make my own with products I already had.
 This was the perfect piece to test it out on.
 I made my own textured paint by mixing some Midnight Blue from Paint Couture with Couture Crust and it worked like a charm!
 This allowed me to camouflage the unevenness of the wood base after the veneer was removed.